Becoming an English as a Second Language (ESL) teacher might just be the greatest career move you ever make.

 What you do need is an ESL qualification – we’ll get to those shortly – and a range of interpersonal and career skills to get you off to a solid grounding in teaching English.

 Let’s discuss what’s needed to become an ESL teacher; it might just surprise you!

 To kick-start your ESL adventure and start teaching students, you need a teaching certificate.
 Not just any teaching certificate will do, though.

 The industry standard is an 120-hour qualification.
 Studying for 120 hours means you’ll be able to get to grips with lesson planning, learn essential theory, be able to co-ordinate a classroom and, crucially, teach all the aspects of English that a learner needs.
 If you’re unable to commit to a classroom environment and want to work to your own schedule, there are fantastic online courses available for any budding second language teacher.

 There are important things to consider before you start an ESL course.
-Firstly, are you getting it from an accredited provider?
-There are standards bodies in the ESL industry which will give accreditation to high quality course providers, such as the DEAC and OFQUAL.
+Firstly, are you getting it from an TEFL accreditation provider?
+There are standards bodies in the ESL industry which will give accreditation to high-quality course providers, such as the DEAC and OFQUAL.

 Reviews and reputation are so important when looking for a quality ESL course.
 If you want an ESL certification that means something, check out independent review sites such as Trustpilot, where ex-students have reviewed the different courses on offer.

 What skills do you need to teach ESL?

 An ESL teaching qualification is a necessary start since you’ll need one to access the majority of the English teaching jobs listed above.

 However, a recognised ESL certificate isn’t the only thing you should have.
 You’ll also need to draw on other skills that you will have learned from your ESL course or other employment experience to help you stand out from the crowd, especially when you’re applying for sought-after roles.